cogsl/sheval/README.md

 # Recursive shapes experiment

-The experiment comapres how different implementations of SHACL and ShEx behave with recursive shapes.
+The experiment compares how different implementations of SHACL and ShEx behave with recursive shapes.

 ## Implementations